SoftUni/Programming-Basics-Book-Python-EN/chapter-02-simple-calculations.md

 By default, the built-in function **`print(…)`** prints the result and continues to the next line.
 This is because **`print(…)`** uses the parameter **`end`**, which by default has a value **`\n`** (new line).
 In order to stay on the same line, we can change the value of **`end=''`**.

-Here is the result if we call the function with the name "Ivan":
+Here is the result if we call the function with the name "John":

 ![](/assets/chapter-2-1-images/03.Greeting-by-name-00.png)